Quirktree/info314-website/docs/resources/wifi-reference.md

     For Windows users, a code-oriented editor will also help you avoid issues related to line endings.
 While most operating systems use a simple _New Line (aka Line Feed)_ control character to signify the end of a line, most Windows tools also include a _Carriage Return_.
 This alternate line ending causes parsing errors in many Linux tools.

 The general structure of the configuration file is show below.
 The file begins with a standard set of parameters specifying the **country** (needed to initialize appropriate radio settings), a **control interface** used by network management tools, and a boolean that instructs **wpa_supplicant** to accept configuration updates from other network management tools.
-We won't delve any deeper into the meaning of these initial parameters within this course.
+We won't delve any deeper into the meaning of these initial parameters for now.
 Rather, our concern will be how to configure Linux to join nearby wireless networks.

 !!! example "Example `wpa_supplicant.conf`"
     ```